A new error-modeling of Hardy's paradox for superconducting qubits and its experimental verification: Introduction

 \section{Introduction}

-In 1935, the Einstein-Podolsky-Rosen (EPR) Paradox raised the question about the completeness of the quantum theory~\cite{epr} and claimed that nature should be described by any local-realistic theory.
-In 1964, the non-local characteristics of quantum theory was demonstrated by Bell's Theorem~\cite{bell}.
-Since then, a significant number of experiments have been conducted favoring the correctness of Bell's Theorem~\cite{aspect1982, Tittel98, Weihs98, Rowe01, Groblacher07, Salart08, Ansmann09, Guistina13, Larsson14, Christensen13, Lynden15, Hensen15, Giustina15, handsteiner17,Rosenfeld2017}.
-For this reason, Bell type inequalities are used to differentiate between quantum physics and classical physics.
-A comprehensive review of Bell's Theorem including theoretical and experimental aspects can be found in~\cite{Brunner14}.
+In 1935, the Einstein-Podolsky-Rosen (EPR) paradox~\cite{epr} raised the question about the completeness of the quantum theory and claimed that nature should be described by any local-realistic theory, also known as local hidden variable (LHV) theory~\cite{Genovese05}.
+In 1964, the non-local characteristic of quantum theory was established by Bell's theorem~\cite{bell}.
+A revised version of Bell's theorem, known as the Clause-Horne-Shimony-Holt (CHSH) inequality~\cite{CHSH69}, is used mostly for experiments to test non-locality.
+A violation of the CHSH inequality in an experiment rules out all the possibilities of describing that experiment with any LHV theory.
+So far, a significant number of experiments have been performed, demonstrating a violation of the CHSH inequality~\cite{aspect1982,Weihs98,Groblacher07,Salart08,Ansmann09,Guistina13,Larsson14,Christensen13,Lynden15,Hensen15,Giustina15,handsteiner17,Rosenfeld2017}.
+For this reason, Bell-type inequalities are used as standard tools to differentiate between quantum and classical correlations.
+A comprehensive review of Bell's theorem including its theoretical and experimental aspects can be found in~\cite{Brunner14}.

-In~\cite{GHZ}, the authors have demonstrated non-locality without using inequalities for three and four qubits.
-In 1992, through a thought experiment, Hardy constructed the test of local-realism without using inequalities for two qubits.
-This is called Hardy's test~\cite{hardy92, hardy93}.
-It is known as the ``Best version of Bell's Theorem" as indicated by Mermin~\cite{mermin}.
-This test provides a direct contradiction between the predictions of a quantum theory and Local Hidden Variable (LHV) theory.
+Rather than using the statistical inequalities, the contradiction between quantum theory and any LHV theory can also be demonstrated by a simple and elegant way, which is known as all-versus-nothing (AVN) proof of Bell's nonlocality~\cite{Mermin_poly90}.
+In this method, a logical paradox is formed in such a way that while doing experiments, in principle, only a single event can be used to reveal the non-locality.
+Among several AVN proofs, in~\cite{GHZ}, the authors have demonstrated non-locality without using inequalities which is known as the Greenberger-Horne-Zeilinger (GHZ) paradox.
+It has been verified experimentally in~\cite{Pan2000}.
+However, this paradox applies to three~\cite{GHZ} or more qubits~\cite{Brunner14}, but not for two qubits.
+In 1992, through a thought experiment, Hardy constructed the test of local realism without using inequalities for two qubits, which is called Hardy's test~\cite{hardy92,hardy93}.
+It is known as the ``Best version of Bell's theorem" as indicated by Mermin~\cite{mermin}.
+This test provides a direct contradiction between the predictions of quantum theory and any LHV theory for two qubits~\cite{hardy92,hardy93} and also for multi-qubits~\cite{Cereceda04}.